microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/authentication-list-methods.md

 Retrieve a list of authentication methods registered to a user.
 The authentication methods are defined by the types derived from the [authenticationMethod](../resources/authenticationmethod.md) resource type, and only the methods supported on this API version.
 See [Azure AD authentication methods API overview](../resources/authenticationmethods-overview.md) for a list of currently supported methods.

-Note that we don't recommend using this API for scenarios where you might need to iterate over your entire user population for auditing or security check purposes.
-For these types of scenarios we recommend leveraging the [authentication method registration and usage reporting APIs](/api-reference/beta/resources/authenticationmethods-usage-insights-overview.md).
+We don't recommend using the authentication methods APIs for scenarios where you need to iterate over your entire user population for auditing or security check purposes.
+For these types of scenarios, we recommend using the [authentication method registration and usage reporting APIs](../resources/authenticationmethods-usage-insights-overview.md).

 ## Permissions